|

 it was raining, so I went shopping instead.

-Last week I’d ordered a spring balance, and had agreed to pay eighteen quid
+week I’d ordered a spring balance, and had agreed to pay eighteen quid for it

 Pooh-Sticks contest we’re planning for the kite festival in Teston.
 The